 6.9 Reimbursement of Costs

-6.9.1 The Generator Owner shall reimburse Virginia Power for all actual costs and expenses associated with the maintenance and operation of Virginia Power’s Interconnection Facilities, including any tax liability, the costs and fees of all permits, licenses, franchises or regulatory or other approvals necessary for the maintenance and operation of any Virginia Power Interconnection Facilities.
+6.9.1 The Generator Owner shall reimburse Virginia Power for all actual reasonable costs and expenses associated with the maintenance and operation of Virginia Power’s Interconnection Facilities, including any tax liability, the costs and fees of all permits, licenses, franchises or regulatory or other approvals necessary for the maintenance and operation of any Virginia Power Interconnection Facilities.
+[There should either be a schedule setting for these charges or they should be subject to a cap.]

 6.9.2 Virginia Power may request and the Generator Owner shall provide Virginia Power with substation operating and maintenance services at a mutually agreed upon rate.